Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 categories: [clojure, jvm, jamvm, linux]
 ---
 Everyone hates bash and shell scripting in general.
-They are annoyingly hard to debug, test and verify.
+Scripts are annoyingly hard to debug, test and verify.
 Would be lovely, to use some kind of lisp for scripting, right?
-Nice predictable language that you also enjoy.
-But sometimes it's impossible to add some external dependency to production system.
+Nice predictable language that you also can enjoy.
+But sometimes it's impossible to add some external dependencies to the system.
-What if you have only JVM on production system, will we be able to pull it off only with JVM and clojure.jar?
+What if you have only JVM to your disposal, will you be able to pull it off only with JVM and clojure.jar?

 <!--more-->

 # Basic setup

-First what we will need is to get clojure jar file.
+First what we will need is to get clojure jar file:

 ```
 wget -O /opt/clojure.jar 'http://central.maven.org/maven2/org/clojure/clojure/1.6.0/clojure-1.6.0.jar'
 ```

-Next lets create executable that will live in `/usr/bin` (or `/opt/bin`).
+Next lets create executable that will live in `/usr/bin` (or `/opt/bin` or `/home/youruser/bin`):

 ```bash /usr/bin/clojure
 #!/bin/bash